Keynote address by Angel Gurría,

 The global outlook for future productivity growth is mixed and hotly debated.
 For some, all the “ripe fruit” has already been picked and the IT revolution has run its course.
 For others, this revolution continues apace and is fuelling a new wave of productivity growth.

 Recent OECD work provides new insights.
-Our new report on The Future of Productivity shows that the leading firms globally have continued to register robust productivity growth in the 21st century.
+Our new report on Productivity and long term growth shows that the leading firms globally have continued to register robust productivity growth in the 21st century.
 In Ireland, leading global firms in the IT and pharma sectors, for example, continue to do well while domestic SMEs lag behind.
 In fact, the gap between these firms at the technology frontier, and the others, has been rapidly growing over the last decade, especially in the services sector.

 Our analysis suggests that future productivity growth will depend on reviving the ‘diffusion machine’, enabling technology and knowledge to flow from the global leaders to the rest of the economy.
 In practice, this implies action in several areas.

 First, we need to continue investing in R&D and innovation.
 We are today bearing the fruits of public investment in research that led to the Internet, health technologies and GPS.
 Governments, including here in Ireland, play a key role in financing and conducting such research, so that it can serve as a basis for future innovation.

 Second, we need to facilitate the growth of new firms, technologies and business models.
 OECD research finds new firms to be the main source of job growth and a key source of innovation.

 And third, we need to strengthen the diffusion of knowledge across the economy, so that all can benefit.
 This means promoting competition in goods and services markets, closer collaboration between firms and universities, and investment in public infrastructure and human capital.